aborowska/aborowska.github.io/_projects/3_project.markdown

 With Ruth King

+Published in Journal of Computational and Graphical Statistics, 2022

 > Improving the efficiency of data augmentation for state space models.
 Combining data augmentation with numerical integration in a Bayesian hybrid approach to reduce a high autocorrelation in the posterior draws, typically leading to poor mixing of the MCMC algorithm.